bothness/graphics-components/src/lib/datavis/DataTile/docs/component.md

-A component for presenting key facts and figures in a tile grid.
+A component for presenting key facts and figures as a grid of "cards".

-Note: This component will be extended to include bar charts and sparklines.
+Note: This component is experimental.
+Its attributes and options are likely to change.
+The intention is to include a range of simple chart types.

 <!-- prettier-ignore -->
 ```html